 The light covers a slightly larger area than the Mars Hydro representative suggested.

 We are pleased with the Mars Hydro SP 150 LED grow light.
-It's dependable, the light has the power to grow red leaf lettuce to full color.
+It’s dependable, and the light has the power to grow red-leaf lettuce to full color.

-It's working well with the garden sets we have growing beneath it now.
+It’s working well with the garden sets growing beneath it now.